9 dispatches

 Two Worlds, One Future: Why You Should Befriend a Robot Now

 The 3D tactile world and the 5D information world are merging.
-Robots will bridge both.
-The smartest move is befriend one now.
+Robots bridge both.
+Befriend one now.

 Mar 2026